palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

    }

    /**
-    * Client is defined as a spring bean and can be autowired in other spring beans
+    * Client is defined as a spring bean and can be autowired in other Spring Beans.
+Note that
+    * the specific API client is using the WebClient instance autowired with the constructor.
+The base path
+    * is taken and autowired with @Value from the application.yml.
+    *
-    * @return
+    * @return Generated API client
     */
    @Bean
    public PetApi petClient() {